Noahpad: Input device

 The Noahpad's input device can function as both a keyboard and a pointing device.
-When used as a pointing device to control a mouse cursor, it provides a touchpad surface 70 x 70mm in size.
+When used as a pointing device to control a mouse cursor, it provides a touchpad surface 70 × 70mm in size.
 When used as a keyboard, users push down on an area of the touch sensitive surface which is marked with a keyboard layout.
 Tactile feedback is provided by having the whole pad depress several millimeters when pressed.